Occupational health and safety management launched

 Rather than see OH&S as a necessary burden, ISO 45001 encourages an organization to see OH&S as an investment in their success.
 The standard uses risk-based thinking throughout to minimize negative outcomes, and emphasizes that workers closest to a particular risk should be involved in the decision-making process.
 By managing risks and embracing the opportunity to improve OH&S performance, organizations create the environment for a healthier, safer and more engaged workforce.

 The standard is applicable for all workers irrespective of their occupation and makes no distinction between whether they do paid or unpaid work.
-It was developed on the premise that the health and safety at work of a volunteer at a local community centre is as worthy as a full-time employee on a long-term contract.
+It was developed on the premise that the health and safety at work of a volunteer at a local community center is as worthy as a full-time employee on a long-term contract.

 ISO 45001 has a strong emphasis on leadership and requires senior management to actively demonstrate commitment to OH&S. There is also a focus on the participation and consultation of workers in making sure that the OH&S management system covers what needs to be covered and is communicated effectively to everyone involved.

-One of the goals during the development of this standard was to encourage a culture of openness around OH&S: health and safety should not solely be the remit of health and safety managers, but the responsibility of all workers.
+One of the goals during the development of this standard was to encourage a culture of openness around OH&S: health and safety should not solely be the concern of health and safety managers, but the responsibility of all workers.
 When everyone feels that they can report OH&S hazards freely and without retribution, the working environment is typically safer and healthier for everyone.

-Anne Hayes, Head of the Governance and Resilience sector at BSI, said: “ISO 45001 is about protecting workers at all levels of an organization.
+Todd VanderVen, President, BSI Americas, said: “ISO 45001 is about protecting workers at all levels of an organization.
 From the Saturday part-timer on a zero-hours contract to the chief executive of an international conglomerate, this global standard was designed for the good of the organization and everyone who works for it.

 “Occupational health and safety management doesn’t have to mean more paperwork and more red tape – on the contrary, ISO 45001 was created to make it easier for organizations to create and maintain a safe and healthy working environment for all.
 OH&S impacts every organization, irrespective of how big it is, the sector or where in the world it is located.
 As such, ISO 45001 is relevant to an organization with ten workers or a hundred thousand.”